model-checking/verify-rust-std/doc/src/challenges/0003-pointer-arithmentic.md

-Thus, we would like to be able to verify usage of these different methods within the standard library to ensure they are safely employed, as well as provide function contract that can be used by other Rust crates to verify their own usage of these methods.
+Thus, we would like to be able to verify usage of these different methods within the standard library to ensure they are safely employed, as well as provide function contracts that can be used by other Rust crates to verify their own usage of these methods.

 ### Assumptions

 For this challenge, we do not require a full proof that is independent of the pointee type `T`.
 Instead, we require that the verification is done for the following pointee types:
-1. All integer type.
+1. All integer types.
 2. At least one `dyn Trait`.
 3. At least one slice.
 4. For unit type.
-5. At least one composite types with multiple non-ZST fields.
+5. At least one composite type with multiple non-ZST fields.

 ### Success Criteria